ajhenley/gitbook/tell_me_about_these_beans.md

 ###Tell Me About These Beans

-> A Java Bean is just a class that meets the following criteria
+> > **Java Bean** a class that meets the following criteria:
-* instance varibles are private
+* Instance varibles are private
-* Instance variables can be access through public getters and setters.
+* Instance variables are accessed through public getters and setters
 * The bean class must implement serializable
 * The bean class must contain a no-argument constructor